tacobayle/aviVmc/README.md

 Spin up a full Avi environment (through Terraform) in VMC

 ## Prerequisites:
-- Terraform installed in the orchestrator VM
+- Terraform installed in the orchestrator VM (TF host)
 - The following environment variables need to be defined:
 ```
 TF_VAR_vmc_vsphere_password=blablabla